It’s Wednesday, September 27, 2023 and 94°F in Austin, Texas

 Nick toured the country with his act, performing in nightclubs and cabarets.
 For years one of Nick's routines was dance impressions, He used old shoes as props, each pair representing a dance artist.
 Through magic he would be transformed by each pair of shows into that dancer and he would perform in their style.
 He also did voices to mimic them.
 His parents had also been known for accents and impersonations.
 He was really good at it and continued to get praise for it right up until his last performance.
 It's possible these impersonations could distract attention from a decline in his technique - a decline which would have been natural - and unavoidable - as he got older.

-I have only found three records of Nick having been injured 'on the job'.
+There are three more records of Nick having been injured 'on the job'.
 He sprained his ankle which shut down production for a week of Kitty's Kisses on Broadway in 1928.
 The fact that he was not replaced shows how unique his style of dancing was - and he didn't have an understudy.
 Later it was reported he was hurt during the filming of Broadway Melody.

-Nick found himself touring the midwest and Florida a lot.
+Nick found himself touring the Midwest and Florida a lot.
+He performed in a Havana casino in January 1947.
 He built up fan bases in the cities he visited over and over again, like Pittsburgh were he came back to the Terrace Room several times.

 Sometimes Nick appeared alone, sometimes with female dancers to accompany him.
-He appeared at the Copacabana in Miami in 1947 followed by a month at Chez Paree in Chicago with Carmen Miranda.
+He appeared in a Benny Davis production at the Copacabana in Miami in 1947 followed by a month at Chez Paree in Chicago with Carmen Miranda.
+Mickey Rooney was a friend and asked Nick to dance with him at the Loews State Theater in Florida.
 He made it out to the Golden Gate Theater in San Francisco in October 1947 where he appeared with Hi, Lo, Jack and the Dame and Vivian Blaine.
 Hi, Lo, Jack and the Dame had also performed with Nick at Chez Paree in Chicago and the Terrace Club in Pittsburgh.
 The Golden Gate Theater was the last vaudeville theater in San Francisco it ended it's vaudeville shows in 1948.
 It was a prestigious venue in the city, in the same year Frank Sinatra and the Andrews Sisters appeared there.

 Nick appeared on TV in Ed Sullivan's Toast of the Town on September 12, 1948 with the June Taylor dancers.
 The review of the show I found just says he was great.
 Now I am looking for stills from the show or a video somewhere.
 In seems the 1948 Ed Sullivan TV shows are badly documented.
 The September 12, 1948 does not even have a list of the acts.
 Besides Nick it featured Luxor Gali-Gali, the magician, Leo Durocher, Myron Cohen, Sarah Vaughan and Pigmeat's company of five from the Apollo Theatre in Harlem, the Dennis Sisters and the Whirlaways roller-skating act.
 Ray Bloch and his orchestra backed up the show.